-Faizabad was the original capital of Nawabs.
-It lies roughly 130 km east of Lucknow on the banks of Saryu river.
+Faizabad was the original capital of the Nawabs.
+It lies roughly 130 km east of Lucknow on the banks of the Saryu river.
 You have probably not heard of this name in the context of tourism.
-We stopped at Faizabad on our way to Ayodhya to see some of the remaining monuments of the Nawab era.
+We stopped at the place on our way to Ayodhya to see some of the remaining monuments of the Nawab era.

-As we passed through the city, it looked like any other town of Uttar Pradesh.
+As we passed through the city, it looked like any other town in Uttar Pradesh.
 Narrow busy streets lined with shops on both sides.
-Cycle rickshaws, pedestrians & two wheeler drivers competing for the best bit of the road.
+Cycle rickshaws, pedestrians & two-wheeler drivers compete for the best bit of the road.
 Hawkers shouting at top of their voice.
-Old style shops take you back in time.
+Old-style shops take you back in time.
 Just then you pass by some old structure – an arched gateway or an old Haveli.
 You wonder how this place would have looked in its hay days.

-There are two main things to be in seen Faizabad today – the tomb of Nawab Shuja-ud-Daula and his wife who is popularly known as Bahu Begum.
+There are two main things to be seen in the city – the tomb of Nawab Shuja-Ud-Daula and his wife who is popularly known as Bahu Begum.